 Security related to employee personal devices at work is an important consideration which affects both employees and employers.
 Other factors that should be considered are diverse devices and OS platforms, legal compliance, and BYOD policies.

-An effective BYOD management enables your employees to have a secure access to corporate resources and data, with their personal devices.
+An effective BYOD management enables your employees to have secure access to corporate resources and data, with their personal devices.
 The enterprise IT team can configure and manage these devices (even remotely) without compromising employee privacy, with the help of an MDM solution.

 Make security your priority